-Each virus belongs to a particular family, subfamily and genus.
-But one thing unites them all - they reproduce in the same way.
+Every virus belongs to a particular family, subfamily and genus.
+But one thing unites them all - they all reproduce in the same way.

 This is similar to humans.
 Each of us has a nuclear family and an extended family.
-The thing that unites us all is that in every generation children are born in the same way.
+The thing that unites us all is that generation after generation, children are born in the same way.

-Now that we understand this principle about the virus, we will move on to answer many more questions.
+Now that we understand this principle about the virus, we can move on to answer many more questions.

 Which family does the coronavirus belong to?

-The coronavirus belongs to a large subgroup of 1000 viruses.
-Of all of these, 7 cause diseases to humans.
+The coronavirus belongs to a large subgroup of 1,000 viruses.
+Of all these, seven make people sick.

 How did coronavirus get its name?

-Corona means a crown in Latin, and the virus was named that way because of the characteristic appearance of its shape resembling a royal crown.
-The common title of Coronavirus Disease is COVID-19.
+Corona means a crown in Latin, and the virus was given that name because its shape resembles a royal crown.
+Coronavirus disease is commonly known as COVID-19

-Because the disease erupted in December 2019.
-It is believed to originate in China, in the urban market for illegal wildlife trade, where one of the animals was the source of the disease.
+Because the disease broke out in December 2019.
+It is believed to have originated in China, in an urban market for illegal wildlife trade, where one of the animals was the source of the disease.

-What happened since the outbreak of the disease?
+What happened after the outbreak of the disease?

-In the months since, the disease has spread and migrated from China to all the countries in the world.
+In the months that followed, the disease spread and migrated from China to all the countries in the world.

-It is highly contagious spreading from person to person in a way that is hard to contain.
+It is highly contagious and spreads from person to person in a way that is hard to contain.

 What do children and parents need to do to stay protected from the virus?

-Today the virus has no cure, and recovery depends on each person's natural immune system activity .
-Therefore, it is worth keeping our immune system working at its best.
+Today the virus has no cure, and recovery depends on each person's natural immune system .
+Therefore, it is a good idea to keep our immune system working at its best.

 First of all, we must remain calm and stress free.
-While this may seem difficult, solutions can be found.
+While this may seem difficult, there are ways to do this.

 The best way is by asking questions and getting answers.
-In this way, a new found knowledge relieves fear and anxiety, instilling a sense of security and inner peace.
-(Below is a guide for various Q & A activities).
+Keeping up to date with information relieves fear and anxiety and instills a sense of security and inner peace.
+(Below is a guide for various Q & A activities.)

-The endless discussion of coronavirus may be seen by children as referring to something unknown, incomprehensible and beyond their understanding.
-At a young age the virus can seem like a raging monster that takes over the body.
-To ease these discomforts experienced by both parents and their children, I invite you to explore the land of emotions and feelings.
+Children may view the coronavirus as an unknown, incomprehensible element that is beyond their understanding.
+At a young age, the virus can seem like a raging monster that takes over the body.
+To ease the unease experienced by both parents and their children, I invite you to explore the land of emotions and feelings.

-After hearing Prof. Eli Somekh, director of the pediatric ward at Mayanei Hayeshua Medical Center, offering advice on how to prevent anxiety and fears in an interview on one of the news websites, I decided to share some activities for children with parents, caregivers and educators/teachers, that help release fears through questions and dialogue.
-The exercises are suitable for all ages.
+After hearing an interview with Prof. Eli Somekh, director of the pediatric ward at Mayanei Hayeshua Medical Center, in which he offered advice on how to prevent anxiety and fears, I decided to share some activities for children that help to release fears through questions and dialog with parents, caregivers and educators/teachers.
+The activities are suitable for all ages.

-Ask the children to imagine what the coronavirus looks like and draw it.
+Ask the children to imagine what the coronavirus looks like and to draw it.

-When the drawing is complete, each child will cut out his coronavirus image and paste it on a popsicle stick.
+When the drawing is complete, each child will cut out their coronavirus image and paste it on a popsicle stick.

 Each child will ask their coronavirus questions.

-If they are children who write, they will answer their questions in writing.
+If the children can write, they will write down their questions.

-When finished each child will ask his or her questions, and the adult will give them the appropriate answer.
+When finished the children will each ask their questions, and the adult will provide them the appropriate answer.
 Preschoolers will sit in a class assembly and ask questions while the kindergarten teacher leads the discussion.

-This activity allows children to externalize their fears through the coronavirus figure they have drawn, and get accurate answers from their parents, teacher or instructor.
+This activity allows children to externalize their fears through the coronavirus figure they have drawn, and receive accurate answers from their parents, teacher or instructor.